The Value of Humility in Spiritual Growth

 In Hinduism, humility is deeply rooted in the concept of dharma and karma.
 Humility is seen as a way to surrender to the divine will and to maintain a sense of detachment from the outcomes of oneโ€™s actions.
 It is believed that true humility comes from recognizing the divine presence in all beings and treating others with respect and kindness.
 Humility is regarded as an important quality for spiritual growth and the attainment of moksha, or liberation from the cycle of birth and death.

-See alsoย The Role of Christian Community in Spiritual Growth
+See alsoย The Power of Christian Podcasts

 Humility in other spiritual traditions